ddev/ddev/docs/content/users/quickstart.md

         ddev exec "php artisan key:generate"
         ddev launch
         ```
+        !!!tip
+            In this example, we used a repo that has laravel version 9 due to the manual tests.
+So are you looking to use the latest laravel version?
+            If yes, please use the following repo https://github.com/laravel/laravel.git

     In the examples above, we used a one-liner to copy `.env.example` as `env` and set the `DB_HOST`, `DB_DATABASE`, `DB_USERNAME` and `DB_PASSWORD` environment variables to the value of `db`.

     These DDEV’s default values for the database connection.